nguyenhoanglam/ImagePicker/README.md

         ArrayList<Image> images = data.getParcelableArrayListExtra(Config.EXTRA_IMAGES);
         // do your logic here...
     }
-    super.onActivityResult(requestCode, resultCode, data);  // You MUST include this line here so that ImagePicker could works with fragment
+    super.onActivityResult(requestCode, resultCode, data);  // You MUST have this line to be here
-}
+                                                            // so ImagePicker can work with fragment mode }
 ```

 What's New
 --------

-- Fix bug when using Glide 4.x
+- Support Glide 4.7.1

 License